sparkflows/sparkflows-docs/docs/operations/migrating-h2-db-to-mysql.rst

-Migrating from H2 DB to MySQL
+Migrating from H2 Database to MySQL
 =============================

-Fire Insights comes with an embedded H2 DB.
+Fire Insights comes with an embedded H2 database.

-There are times when we start with the embedded H2 DB, but then want to migrate to MySQL.
+There are times when we start with the embedded H2 database, but then want to migrate to MySQL.
 It is always recommended to start with MySQL database with Fire Insights for long term stability and reliability.

-Below are the steps for migrating the data from H2 DB to MySQL.
+Below are the steps for migrating the data from H2 database to MySQL.

-Migrate H2 DB data to MySQL using executable jar file.
+Migrate H2 database data to MySQL using executable jar file.
 -----------------------------------------------------